Fairfax-Falls Church Community Services Board

 Medication-Assisted Treatment

-The Addiction Medicine Clinic (AMC) at the CSB's Merrifield Center provides medication-assisted detoxification services and substance abuse treatment to adults in an outpatient setting.
+The Addiction Medicine Clinic (AMC) at the CSB's Sharon Bulova Center for Community Health provides medication-assisted detoxification services and substance abuse treatment to adults in an outpatient setting.
 Using the clinic's services allows individuals to remain in their community throughout their treatment, if appropriate.
 The clinic also provides counseling services and referrals for additional treatment as needed.
-Find out more about medication-assisted treatment

-Peer Outreach Response Team (PORT) provides outreach, engagement and resource navigation to individuals who have serious opioid and other substance use challenges.
+The Peer Outreach Response Team (PORT) provides outreach, engagement and resource navigation to individuals who have serious opioid and other substance use challenges.
 The team includes Certified Peer Recovery Specialists (CPRS) with lived experience of mental health challenges and/or substance use disorders.
-Find out more about the Peer Outreach Response Team.

 Fairfax Virtual Assistant